ceph/ceph/doc/rados/configuration/journal-ref.rst

 .. index:: journal; journal configuration

-Ceph OSDs use a journal for two reasons: speed and consistency.
+Filestore OSDs use a journal for two reasons: speed and consistency.
+Note that since Luminous, the BlueStore OSD back end has been preferred and default.
+This information is provided for pre-existing OSDs and for rare situations where Filestore is preferred for new deployments.

 - **Speed:** The journal enables the Ceph OSD Daemon to commit small writes quickly.
-Ceph writes small, random i/o to the journal sequentially, which tends to speed up bursty workloads by allowing the backing filesystem more time to coalesce writes.
-The Ceph OSD Daemon's journal, however, can lead to spiky performance with short spurts of high-speed writes followed by periods without any write progress as the filesystem catches up to the journal.
+Ceph writes small, random i/o to the journal sequentially, which tends to speed up bursty workloads by allowing the backing file system more time to coalesce writes.
+The Ceph OSD Daemon's journal, however, can lead to spiky performance with short spurts of high-speed writes followed by periods without any write progress as the file system catches up to the journal.

-- **Consistency:** Ceph OSD Daemons require a filesystem interface that guarantees atomic compound operations.
-Ceph OSD Daemons write a description of the operation to the journal and apply the operation to the filesystem.
+- **Consistency:** Ceph OSD Daemons require a file system interface that guarantees atomic compound operations.
+Ceph OSD Daemons write a description of the operation to the journal and apply the operation to the file system.
   This enables atomic updates to an object (for example, placement group metadata).
-Every few seconds--between ``filestore max sync interval`` and ``filestore min sync interval``--the Ceph OSD Daemon stops writes and synchronizes the journal with the filesystem, allowing Ceph OSD Daemons to trim operations from the journal and reuse the space.
+Every few seconds--between ``filestore max sync interval`` and ``filestore min sync interval``--the Ceph OSD Daemon stops writes and synchronizes the journal with the file system, allowing Ceph OSD Daemons to trim operations from the journal and reuse the space.
 On failure, Ceph OSD Daemons replay the journal starting after the last synchronization operation.

-Ceph OSD Daemons support the following journal settings:
+Ceph OSD Daemons recognize the following journal settings:

-``journal dio``
+``journal_dio``

 :Description: Enables direct i/o to the journal.
 Requires ``journal block
               align`` set to ``true``.